Tom Rockmore

-Thomas 'Tom' Rockmore (born 1942) is an American philosopher.
-Although he denies the usual distinction between philosophy and the history of philosophy, he has strong interests throughout the history of philosophy and defends a constructivist view of epistemology.
-The philosophers whom he has studied extensively are Kant, Fichte, Hegel, Marx, Lukács, and Heidegger.
+Thomas Rockmore (March 4, 1942 – August 6, 2026) was an American philosopher.
+Although he denied the usual distinction between philosophy and the history of philosophy, he had strong interests throughout the history of philosophy and defended a constructivist view of epistemology.
+The philosophers whom he studied extensively were Kant, Fichte, Hegel, Marx, Lukács, and Heidegger.

-Life
+Early life and education

-He received his Ph.D. from Vanderbilt University in 1973 on "Man as Activity in Fichte and Marx". and his Habilitation à diriger des recherches from the Université de Poitiers in 1994.
-He is Distinguished Professor Emeritus at Duquesne University, as well as Distinguished Humanities Chair Professor at Peking University.
+Rockmore was born in New York City on March 4, 1942.
+He graduated from Carleton College with a BA in philosophy in 1963, then received his Ph.D. from Vanderbilt University in 1973 on Man as Activity in Fichte and Marx under supervision of John Lachs; he received a Habilitation à diriger des recherches from the Université de Poitiers in 1994.

+Career

+Rockmore was Distinguished Professor Emeritus at Duquesne University, as well as Distinguished Humanities Chair Professor at Peking University.

+He began his teaching career at Yale University (1973–1980), then worked in several brief positions including Fordham University (1982–1985), Université Laval (1985–1986), and Wesleyan University (1986–1987), before settling at Duquesne in 1987.

 Philosophy

-Rockmore is a strong critic of representationalism in epistemology.
+Rockmore was a strong critic of representationalism in epistemology.
 This is the view that the mind has access to external reality via copies of that reality that the mind receives from the object.
 It assumes a metaphysical realism, in which there is an external reality independent of the knower.
 Instead, Rockmore argues for a constructivist view on the basis of which the mind, on the basis of its experience, forms concepts and ideas that become the basis of its knowledge.
 This shift has significant consequences for phenomenology, aesthetics, and political philosophy.
 It further questions the transcendental claims particularly of early phenomenology.

-As a historian of philosophy, Rockmore shows how German idealism influenced the development of both continental and analytic philosophy.
-He claims that Marx, in particular, was influenced by the thought of Kant, Schelling, Fichte, and Hegel.
-However, he argues that Marx's thought was significantly misunderstood by Engels.
-Engels' subsequent influence leads to the development of versions of Marxism that were inconsistent with much in Marx's original thinking.
+As a historian of philosophy, Rockmore showed how German idealism influenced the development of both continental and analytic philosophy.
+He claimed that Marx, in particular, was influenced by the thought of Kant, Schelling, Fichte, and Hegel.
+However, he argued that Marx's thought was significantly misunderstood by Engels, whose influence led to the development of versions of Marxism inconsistent with much in Marx's original thinking.

-Rockmore's political philosophy focuses on the effect of representational thinking on certain ideological strains that cause problematic political decisions in both Western and non-Western states.
+Rockmore's political philosophy focused on the effect of representational thinking on certain ideological strains that cause problematic political decisions in both Western and non-Western states.